Participant: Log in to see names

 Monday, September 15, 2014 at 5:21 PM

-A classmate just called to say he's located historic stock car race footage from the 50's.
+Hi, A classmate just called to say he's located historic stock car race footage from the 50's.
 He took the 8mm film and converted it into a DVD with a sound track.
 We'd like to get it uploaded and viewable from the site, but need current information.
 From 2010 CC archives, I can find how to upload a .wmv file to the vault, or use youtube but we want to check to make sure this is still the current recommendation.
 We are both Mac users.
 Any help would be appreciated.
+Donna

 Monday, September 15, 2014 at 6:19 PM - Response #1